pyHPC/sc25-bof/proposal.md

 ## Long description
 (500-word maximum) clearly stating goal(s), topic, relevance to the expected HPC audience, and the expected outcome; and

 Python is the world's most popular programming language.
 Python on HPC systems has it's own special challenges.
 These challenges often prevent new comers to HPC from fully realizing the potential of supercomputers.
+Our goal is to create a dialogue between the Python language community and the HPC community.

+Problems with the dialog:
+- Standards in Python can take up to a decade to be accepted and implemented
+- No single process for getting accepted, so folks have to work with the Python language community to understand the evolving process
+- HPC teams don't have time feed the relationships in both the HPC and Python langauge communities

+On one side these problems include:
+- Pythons module system on share filesystems cause large latencies in loading programs,
+- Python's default packaging doesn't work well with specialized libraries on HPC systems, e.g. optimized MPIs,
+- Distribution system in Python are often incompatible with each other

 There are many standards or PEPs (Python enhancement proposals) in flight that will affect the HPC community, but largely there is zero overlap with the Python Steering Committee